Protect Natural Floodplains

-Protecting Natural Floodplains is a key focus of Lynchburg's Comprehensive Plan 2013 -2030, adopted by City Council on January 14, 2014.
+Protecting Natural Floodplains is a key focus of Lynchburg's Comprehensive Plan 2013 through 2030, adopted by the City Council on January 14, 2014.
 The Plan lists the following goals for these atypical areas:

-NS-1.3 (pg.
-27) Provide incentives (e.g. stormwater credit program, etc. ) for the private preservation of environmental resources, including, but not limited to:
+NS-1.3 (page 27) Provide incentives (e.g. stormwater credit program, etc. ) for the private preservation of environmental resources, including, but not limited to:

-NS-1.4 (pg.
-27 - pg.
-28) Promote responsible management and development of lands adjacent to important natural resources that provide a pleasant, healthy and safe environment for human activities by:
+NS-1.4 (page 27 to page 28) Promote responsible management and development of lands adjacent to important natural resources that provide a pleasant, healthy, and safe environment for human activities by:

-Limiting development of steep slopes adjacent to streams, floodplains and wetlands;
+- Limiting the development of steep slopes adjacent to streams, floodplains, and wetlands;

 The plan also describes the following visions for protecting natural floodplains: